ajdrebin/Sportsium/README.md

 Get to know the faces of the National Women’s Soccer League using computer vision and motion tracking for real-time player identification with access to bios, stats and more.

+## File Structure
+* Backend Tests: test scripts and apps to play around with OpenCV and other frameworks for computer vision and machine learning
+* django_project: backend server for database
+  * nwsl_app: API specific to NWSL version of app
+* img: directory of images to be used in app
+* Sportsium: UI development apps to work on front-end UI/UX
+* Starter App: starter app assignment

 ## LOG INTO Digital Ocean droplet
 * Droplet Name: django-sportsium